-At June 30, 2019, the Town reported a liability of \$14,471 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018.
-The total pension was used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2017.
-The total pension liability was then rolled forward to the measurement date of June 30, 2018 utilizing update procedures, incorporating the actuarial assumptions.
+At June 30, 2020, the Town reported a liability of \$17,478 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2019.
+The total pension was used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2018.
+The total pension liability was then rolled forward to the measurement date of June 30, 2019 utilizing update procedures, incorporating the actuarial assumptions.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan of all participating LGERS employers, actuarially determined.
-At June 30, 2018 (measurement date), the Town's proportion was 0.00061%.
-Due to the entrance date of the Town into the program, there was not a measurement of the Town's proportion as of June 30, 2017.
+At June 30, 2018 (measurement date), the Town's proportion was 0.00064%, which was in increase of .0003% from its proportion measured as of June 30, 2018,

-For the year ended June 30, 2019, the Town recognized a pension expense of \$7,138.
-At June 30, 2019, the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2020, the Town recognized a pension expense of \$9,353.
+At June 30, 2020, the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: